Skip to main content

 Once you know where the sync boundaries sit, the next question is what those boundaries cost over time.

 Treat this as a total cost of ownership decision, not a license shootout.
-In this grounding pack, the clearer risk signal is add-on expansion claims around Intacct from a NetSuite-authored comparison.
+The clearer risk signal is add-on expansion claims around Intacct from a NetSuite-authored comparison.
 Use those claims as verification prompts, then lock scope, ownership, and commercial terms in writing before sequencing implementation.

 Cost drift can show up at the edges first: integration maintenance, reconciliation tooling, and specialist admin overhead.
 The same applies to invoicing flows.
 As the grounded warning puts it, "A raw CRM-to-ERP sync is not invoice automation - it is error propagation at API speed."
 If invoice creation is triggered by stage changes instead of validated billing events, plan for more exception handling and cleanup risk.